Homemade Chocolate Fondue

 • 1 teaspoon vanilla

-• 24 tablespoons peanut butter
+• 24 tablespoons creamy peanut butter

 • Things for dipping in your chocolate fondue such as: strawberries, blueberries, raspberries, banana slices, apple slices, vanilla wafers, frozen cheesecake chunks, gummy bears, pound cake, graham crackers, angel food cake, pretzels etc.